 Heart Attack Symptoms in Women: Everything You Need to Know

-Symptoms of a Heart Attack Include:
+Symptoms of a Heart Attack

-- Upper back pain, shoulder pain
+- Upper back or shoulder pain

 - Jaw pain or pain spreading to the jaw